blakegearin/favicon-packs/README.md

 🚧 Beta 🚧

-This is a [browser extension](https://en.wikipedia.org/wiki/Browser_extension) to customize tab [favicons](https://en.wikipedia.org/wiki/Favicon) with icons or images.
+This is a [browser extension](https://en.wikipedia.org/wiki/Browser_extension) to customize tab [favicons](https://en.wikipedia.org/wiki/Favicon) with icons, emojis, or images.

 ## Features